 This Division is responsible for producing and maintaining all of the Department's computer information systems.
 This includes responsibility for 25 local area networks, over 600 personal computers, an interactive telephone data system, and mainframe and LAN databases at 26 sites around the State.
 This Division also manages data flow to and from local governments and other State agencies.

-It is the policy of the Information Technology division of the Department of Assessments and Taxation to utilize the highest level of anti-virus protection possible to provide a secure environment for the exchange of information and ideas.
+Anti-Virus Security Statement: It is the policy of the Information Technology division of the Department of Assessments and Taxation to utilize the highest level of anti-virus protection possible to provide a secure environment for the exchange of information and ideas.
 Although no protection is absolutely foolproof, the Department employs state of the art software to protect its networks from infection by viruses from Internet downloads or incoming e-mails.
 This protection is also designed to prevent the passing through of viruses from the Department’s e-mail system to outside recipients.
 Our detection software is updated on a daily basis with the latest virus signature files.
 Attachments with specific extensions are prohibited from being received into our e-mail system.
 The Department also receives security alerts from the State security office.
 These alerts are immediately reviewed and the appropriate actions are initiated.